kshaaban/portfolio/content/posts/2017-03-09---Learning-React-with-Udacity-Module-1-React-Fundamentals/index.mdx.md

 ---
-title: 'Learning React with Udacity - React Fundamentals'
+title: "Learning React with Udacity - React Fundamentals"
-date: '2017-09-03T00:00:00.0000'
+date: "2017-09-03T00:00:00.0000"
 layout: post
 draft: false
-path: '/posts/react-learning-notes-react-fundamentals'
+slug: "/react-learning-notes-react-fundamentals"
-category: 'Blog'
+category: "Blog"
 tags:
-  - 'React'
+  - "React"
-  - 'ReactJS'
+  - "ReactJS"
-  - 'Udacity'
+  - "Udacity"
-  - 'Notes'
+  - "Notes"
-description: 'My journey and course notes on my first module; React Fundamentals from the Udacity React Nanodegree'
+description: "My journey and course notes on my first module; React Fundamentals from the Udacity React Nanodegree"
-featuredImage: './react-logo.png'
+featuredImage: "./react-logo.png"
 ---

 As a designer who is learning React, I thought it would be beneficial both to myself as well as to others, to document my journey as I delve into something new.
 In the coming months, I will be sharing my notes and struggles as I complete this Nanodegree.
 I have no idea what I can expect from this course, but having seen some cool stuff made with React I am excited to see what I learn.